HowToPest.com Logo

 • Place bait within the ant trail or where you are seeing ants

-Another important note to mention is that baits in general are not a quick fix.
+Another important note to mention is that ant gel baits in general are not a quick fix or knockdown.
 You may not win the immediate battle, but you will win the war!
 The foraging ants will pick up the bait and then bring it back to the nest where the ants will all share, thus destroying the colony.

 Repellant Pesticides versus Non-Repellant Pesticides